 They came from different continents and cultures and had different experiences and educations.
 But they all had come to understand one thing: Coffee production truly needed to become both sustainable and profitable for producers.

 COFFEE FARMING HAS always been arduous and rife with complications.
 Today, farmers face additional challenges in urbanization, financial market swings and climate change.
-Many are second- and third-generation farmers who run their farms more like the inheritances they are, rather than as true businesses.
+Many are second- and third-generation farmers who run their farms more like the inheritances they are, than as true businesses.
 Many don’t keep records or receipts, don’t have business plans and have no emergency savings.

 It’s extremely common, and has been for decades, that the lump-sum payments farmers receive post-harvest don’t last through the full year, resulting in what is tidily referred to in the coffee industry as “food insecurity” or “seasonal hunger,” but more simply means that the majority of smallholder farmers — 69 percent in Nicaragua alone, according to an SCAA white paper — are unable to feed themselves and their families for months at a time.